nushell/nushell/docs/commands/cal.md

 * `-q`, `--quarter`: Display the quarter column
 * `-m`, `--month`: Display the month column
 * `--full-year` \<integer>: Display a year-long calendar for the specified year
+* `--week-start` \<string>: Display the calendar with the specified day as the first day of the week
 * `--month-names`: Display the month names instead of integers

 ## Examples